-Prerequisite: MUSL 170; consent of instructor
+- Prerequisite: MUSL 170; consent of instructor

+- Offering: Every semester

+- Instructor: Staff

 MUSL 370 Applied Instrumental and Vocal Instruction (.25 or .5 or 1)

 Second year development of applied instrumental and vocal skills, starting with the student's level of attainment.
 May be repeated for credit.